 Topic / variable Problem Where to get more information Missing wealth data 14 per cent of respondents did not provide all person-level wealth details and 20 per cent of households did not provide all household-level wealth details, resulting in 39 per cent of households with missing wealth data (in wave 2) and 29 per cent in wave 6.
-Section above 'Wealth Variables and Wealth Imputation'; Section below 'Missing wealth data and the extent of wealth imputation'; Watson and Wooden (2004a, pp. 21-24) The wealth data is imputed.
+Sections 4.18.2 and 0; Watson and Wooden (2004a, pp.21-24); Hayes and Watson (2009) The wealth data is imputed.
+Missing expenditure data The item non-response rate for the expenditure items collected in the HQ is less than 2 per cent.
+For expenditure components collected in the SCQ from wave 5 onwards, the household-level item non-response is 15-20 per cent (primarily due to SCQs not being returned rather than missing data on a returned SCQ).
+Sections 4.19.1 and 6.4; Sun (2010) The household-level expenditure data is imputed.
 Family background People living with both parents in wave 1 were not asked the family background questions on the assumption that this could be derived from the parent's interview.
 However, not all parents responded or it was impossible to determine what the parent was doing when the respondent was aged 14.
-Watson and Wooden (2002a, pp. 12-13) Permanently unable to work 452 respondents were incorrectly coded as 'permanently unable to work' at D21 in the PQ (interviewers were meant to check back to D6, but many used the response at D20 to code D21).
+Watson and Wooden (2002a, pp.12-13) Permanently unable to work 452 respondents were incorrectly coded as 'permanently unable to work' at D21 in the PQ (interviewers were meant to check back to D6, but many used the response at D20 to code D21).
 As a result, the questions for those not in paid employment were not asked (such as whether looking for work, main activity, whether they would like work, and whether they have retired).
 Note that the retirement questions were asked in later waves.
-Watson and Wooden (2002a, pp. 13-14) Incomplete househousehousehousehousehousehousehouse olds Part-responding households 8 to 10 per cent of households are partially responding (that is, some but not all adults in the household provide an interview).
+Watson and Wooden (2002a, pp.13-14) Transition to CAPI and a new fieldwork provider An increase in the proportion of 'refused' and 'don't know' responses has been identified.
+This is due to the combined effect of offering an explicit 'refused' and 'don't know' option for each question and the difficulty of referring to a previous question Watson (2010) Incomplete househo olds Part-responding households 8 to 10 per cent of households are partially responding (that is, some but not all adults in the household provide an interview).
 When using derived variables that sum information across individuals in the household (for example, income or wealth variables), there will be more missing data.
-Watson and Wooden (2002a, p14); Table 53, Table 55 to Table 59 below.
+Watson and Wooden (2002a, p14); Table 8.7, Table 8.9 to Table 8.13 below.